BYUCS235/Vector-Lab/README.md

 Implement the equality operator for your vector class and add some test code to your main to verify that it is working properly.

-# Part 10 (10 points) -- Check for memory leaks

-If you haven't been already, run valgrind on the program you've written along the way to test everything.
-You may also want to add in some more code that explicitly creates and deletes some vectors (either dynamically, as part of functions, or both) so that it exercises your destructor and other operations that should be creating and deleting memory.
-If you did everything properly, you should have no memory leaks.
-If you do, track them down and fix them.

 # Submit your code